comcode-org/.github/CONTRIBUTING.md

 1. All automated and manual validation tests pass on the topic branch on at least the primary platform
 1. The product builds successfully on at least the primary platform
 1. All applicable style and contribution guides are met
-1. The PR is a focused and accurate answer to one agreed on Issue
+1. The PR is a focused and accurate answer to one agreed-on Issue

 In general, reviewers are acting in the role of maintainers in the open-source model and have the following responsibilities: